Using a range bar chart and visualizing a project schedule (Gantt like chart)

 Custom Side by Side Position

-Set the scale type for the bottom axis to Date/Time.
-For this chart, Skip Missing Data is checked and Interval Method is set to Show Data Point Values under Bottom Axis (Bottom Axis 1) -> Axis -> Intervals in order to show only the dates available in the series.
+(In this example chart, Skip Missing Data is selected, and Interval Method is set to Show Data Point Values to include only the dates available in the series.)

 5. Miscellaneous